peerkar/liferay-gsearch/README.md

 UI module written using SOY & Metal.js.

 ## gsearch-elasticsearch-adapter
-A custom Elasticsearch adapter which fully implements the Elasticsearch QueryStringQuery into Liferay portal search API.
+A custom Elasticsearch adapter which adds some suggester analysis settings and fully implements the Elasticsearch QueryStringQuery into Liferay portal search API.
 Please see the adapter in its' [own repo](https://github.com/peerkar/gsearch-elasticsearch-adapter)

 # Installation